BBCNI/Interminimal/README.md

 //    </span>
 ```

 There is no Welsh ("cy") translation for the `"info"` tag so we get the default English version of that text but the numbers are still correctly translated into Welsh.
-Because the Welsh words "Un" and "Dwy" are inside English text they get a `lang="cy"` attribute to switch back to Welsh.
+Because the Welsh words "Un" and "Dau" are inside English text they get a `lang="cy"` attribute to switch back to Welsh.
 This is because `T` is aware of the "ambient" language and adds the `lang` attribute if the ambience doesn't match its translation.

 The French version of the info text reverses the order of the substitutions.